kubernetes/website/docs/tutorials/clusters/apparmor.md

 - "/docs/admin/apparmor/index.html"
 ---

+{% capture overview %}

+{% assign for_k8s_version="v1.4" %}{% include feature-state-beta.md %}

-AppArmor is a Linux kernel enhancement that can reduce the potential attack surface of an application and provide greater defense in depth for Applications.
-Beta support for AppArmor was added in Kubernetes v1.4.
+AppArmor is a Linux kernel security module that can reduce the potential attack surface of an application and provide greater defense in depth for Applications.

-* TOC
-{:toc}

-## What is AppArmor

-AppArmor is a Linux kernel security module that supplements the standard Linux user and group based permissions to confine programs to a limited set of resources.
+AppArmor supplements the standard Linux user and group based permissions to confine programs to a limited set of resources.
 AppArmor can be configured for any application to reduce its potential attack surface and provide greater defense in depth.
 It is configured through profiles tuned to whitelist the access needed by a specific program or container,